|

 seriously considered removing the landfill.
 Rather, the Navy wants

+to cap the landfill (cover it up).
 Most of the sampling in and around the landfill was intended to

 help the Navy define the extent of the contaminated area so they